Leadership

 Stephanie Linnartz chats about everything from the “Taylor Swift effect” to the supply chain problems faced by Under Armour.

 I chatted with Stephanie Linnartz about everything from the “Taylor Swift effect” to the supply chain problems faced by Under Armour in a recent episode of the Walker Webcast.
 If you’re a long-time fan of the show, you probably remember Stephanie as the President of Marriott.
-However, she’s changed up her career quite a bit since her last appearance on the webcast.
-Today, Stephanie serves as the President and CEO of Under Armour.

 How Under Armour pinpoints customer needs